taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/05-redux-outline.md

 For instance, when using HTML forms in React, it is often tedious to track the state of each input element in your local component.
 Moreover you are often confronted with validation of these forms.
 The library [redux-form](https://github.com/erikras/redux-form) helps you to keep track of the form state not in the local state but in the Redux store.
 It enables you to access and update the form state through a higher-order component that is connected to the Redux store.
 In addition, it supports you in validating your form state before a user can submit it.

 Another example would be a table component in React.
 A plain table component in React can be easily written on your own.
 But what about certain features such as sorting, filtering or pagination?
 Then it becomes difficult, because you would have to manage the state of each initialized table component.
 There exist several libraries that help you to implement tables in React and glue them to the Redux store.
-For instance, the [fixed-data-table](https://github.com/facebook/fixed-data-table) can be used for such cases.
+For instance, the [react-redux-composable-list](https://github.com/SmallImprovements/react-redux-composable-list) can be used for such cases.

 There are a ton of libraries that already abstract away the state management for you when using common components such as forms or tables.
-You can have a look into [this repository](https://github.com/markerikson/react-redux-links) to get to know various of these libraries.
+Again you can have a look into [this repository](https://github.com/markerikson/react-redux-links) to get to know various of these libraries.
 It makes sense to use battle tested abstractions as libraries before implementing them on your own.

 ## Routing with Redux

 In single page applications you will introduce routing eventually.
 In React, there exists one preferred library for routing: [React Router](https://github.com/ReactTraining/react-router).
-There might exist other routing libraries in other single page application solutions.
+There should be other routing libraries for other single page application solutions.
 These solutions help you to navigate from URL to URL without reloading the page.
 That's how single page applications work after all.
 You only fetch your application once, but keep track of the state even when you route from URL to URL.
 Thus the routes in your URLs are state, too.
 But is it managed in the Redux store?

 The common sense when using routing in Redux is that the Router handles the URL and Redux handles the state.
 There is no interaction between them.
 For instance, when you decide to store your visibility filter `SHOW_ALL` into your URL (domain.com?filter=SHOW_ALL) instead of your Redux store, it is fine doing it.
 You would only have to retrieve the state from the URL and not from the Redux store.
-It depends on your own setup.
+So it depends on your own setup.
 In the end, the Router holds the single source of truth for the URL state and the Redux store holds the single source of truth for the application state.
 You can read more about this topic in the [official documentation](http://redux.js.org/docs/advanced/UsageWithReactRouter.html) of Redux.

 ## Typed Redux